 Anaerobic System → ATP-PCr System

-This system is the primary source of ATP (our body’s main fuel source), for activities up to 10 seconds.
+This system is the primary source of ATP (our body’s energy currency) for activities up to 10 seconds.
 Creatine phosphate is used to replenish/recycle this system.

-In tennis, this entails a ton of movements.
-A few examples include hitting groundstrokes, the jump and throwing action of the serve, lunging for a low volley, moving wide to cover a cross-court shot, running down a drop shot and much more.
+In tennis, this entails a number of movements.
+A few examples include hitting groundstrokes, the jump and throwing action of the serve, lunging for a low volley, moving wide to cover a cross-court shot, and any short rally lengths.

 Anaerobic Lactic System → Glycolytic System